 As valuable as he had been up to this point, 1921 would prove to be his most versatile yet.
 That season the Orioles surged to win 119 games, 20 games in front of second place Rochester.
 Though on paper it looks like it was a cake walk for Baltimore, the truth was the team suffered a long series of injuries to many of their regulars.
 It was in this uncertain environment that Wade Lefler made his value clear to all.

 During spring training, it was thought that Lefler would continue to be the team’s second-string back stop.
 However, this plan was aborted when Lefler suffered an arm injury that made throws to second base almost impossible.
 This sent Dunn scurrying around in search of catchers to back up the easily-injured Ben Egan.
 But, instead of sending Lefler down to a lower minor league, or releasing him outright, Jack Dunn though enough of his versatility that he kept him on the roster.
 This proved to be a wise decision as almost as soon as the season began, one player after another went on the DL.
 When Merwin Jacobson went down with a head injury, Lefler filled his center field spot.
 In July right fielder Bill Holden went on a one-man strike to protest his salary; Lefler took his place.
-Who took over the first base bag when Jack Bentley took his place on the mound?
+Who manned the first base bag when Jack Bentley took his place on the mound?
 Wade Lefler, of course.
 Then there was the July doubleheaders where he donned the tools of ignorance and took his place behind the plate.
 In all, Lefler made his presence known in 115 games until he, too, went down with an injury, suffering a broken thumb in early August.
 This injury caused a disruption in the pitching rotation, as with no qualified first baseman available, Jack Bentley could not take his turn on the mound.
 Fortunately, the Birds had Jack Ogden, Lefty Grove and Tommy Thomas as the other starters, along with Rupe Clarke and Lefty Matthews as spot starters.

-Lefler spent most of the remained of the summer out of action, but he had more than made his mark on the team up to that point.
+Lefler spent most of what remained of the summer out of action, but he had more than made his mark on the team up to that point.
 In 115 game he had batted .316 with 19 doubles and five triples.
 His versatility at so many positions certainly kept Baltimore in the pennant race no matter what regular went down with injuries.
 It’s also interesting to note that when Lefler was behind the plate, the 1921 Orioles fielded an all-.300 or better starting lineup.

 When the Orioles clinched the pennant and were to face Louisville in the Junior World Series, he was deemed ready for action.
 However, with his thumb most likely still tender, Jack Dunn had brought up Lena Styles to help out behind the plate, leaving Lefler free to platoon in the outfield and first base.
 He sat out the first two games which were split between the two clubs.